huwu55/React-Mongo-MusicSongLyrics/README.md

 ### Usage Example
 * This is a single page application that uses `react-router-dom` to navigate, hide and show React components without changing routes within Express.
 * Users have to sign up to create accounts in order to log in and search songs and lyrics.
-* Create jwt token when users log in.
+* Create jwt token and stored in local storage when users log in.

 <p align="center">
   <img width="500" height="284" src="./photo/cover.png" alt="MusicSongLyrics Cover page">